 - Can I print or save as a file the Wait stats chart?

 Every SQL query that is executed against the SQL Server has to wait during its execution.
-Theoretically, it is possible to execute a query without waiting, but that never occurs in a real world.
+Theoretically, it is possible to execute a query without waiting, but that never occurs in the real world.
 To be able to track what the query waits for, SQL Server has implemented a mechanism to track and log all states where the query is waiting for something, including the information about the reasons why a query is forced to wait.
 The information that SQL Servers collect about the reasons a query has to wait during its execution is the so-called Wait statistic.

 - The waits in SQL Server occurs due to external and internal reasons.
 External reasons are called Resource Waits, while internal reasons are called Cooperative Scheduling Waits.